Approaching the thermodynamic limit of a bounded one-component plasma: Ambiguity of force-based quantities for the Coulomb OCP

+where $\sigma_{nn}^{\mr{bulk}}$ is the stress tensor component in the bulk phase and $z$ is the coordinate normal to the interface.
+In the classical OCP, for which no liquid--solid binodal exists, surface tension manifests itself only in metastable states involving crystallites in the fluid or fluid inclusions in the crystal.
+In such situations, $\gamma$ is determined entirely by subtle differences between the stress components in an inhomogeneous region, and it is therefore extremely sensitive to long-range force errors, even when the bulk energy is estimated almost perfectly.
+Since the Gibbs free energy barrier for the fluid--solid nucleation $\Delta G\sim\gamma$, the nucleation rate $J \sim \exp(-\Delta G/T)$ is very sensitive to $\gamma$.
+This, in turn, can result in a pronounced correlation between the width of a fluid--solid metastable region observed in MD simulations and $\gamma$, i.e., $r_c$.

-In order to explore other possible effects of the cutoff length, the fluid--solid phase transition in the OCP was studied at $\Gamma=10\mbox{--}250$ with a step of 10.
+In order to check this, the fluid--solid phase transition in the OCP was studied at $\Gamma=10\mbox{--}250$ with a step of 10.
 At each $\Gamma$, four simulations were performed: (i) $r_c=14$ with random (fluid) initialization, (ii) $r_c=14$ with the bcc lattice initialization, (iii) $r_c=r_c(\Gamma)$ with random initialization, where $r_c(\Gamma)$ is calculated using Eqs.\ (\ref{seq:refEquation43}) and (\ref{seq:refEquation44}), and (iv) $r_c=r_c(\Gamma)$ with the bcc lattice initialization.
-In all four cases, the $k${}-space style \texttt{ewald} was employed.
 For simulations starting from the fluid phase, the number of ions was set to $29^3$, while for those initialized as a bcc lattice, $N=10^3$ was used.

-\begin{myfigure}{0.98}{12}{Thermal fraction of the potential energy as a function of the Coulomb coupling parameter for OCP.
+\begin{myfigure}{0.978}{12}{Thermal fraction of the potential energy as a function of the Coulomb coupling parameter for OCP.
 Circles and diamonds correspond to the simulation with $r_{c}(\Gamma)$ (\ref{seq:refEquation43}) and (\ref{seq:refEquation44}) and squares and stars, to $r_{c}=14$.
 The results from random (fluid, circles and squares) and bcc (solid, diamonds and stars) initialization are shown.
 Dashed line indicates curve fit of the results from study \cite{Slattery_1982}; lines connecting dots are guides for the eye.}

 \end{myfigure}